 You’ll also need to pay any employer contributions into your employee’s pension.

 A new law means all employers will have to provide and pay into a workplace pension scheme for their employees - this is called ‘automatic enrolment’.

-With a Payroll Giving scheme, your employees can donate to charity directly from their pay before tax is deducted.
+Your employees can donate to charity directly from their pay before tax is deducted using Payroll Giving.